New Leadership for The Goshen Community Chorale Announced

-The board of the Goshen Community Chorale is pleased to announce that Bradley Kauffman will become our new music director beginning July 1, 2021, upon the retirement of our current director William Mateer.
+The board of the Goshen Community Chorale is pleased to announce that Bradley Kauffman has become our new music director effective July 1, 2021, upon the retirement of our previous director William Mateer.

 Bradley Kauffman is no stranger to many in the Goshen area.
 He studied under Doyle Preheim at Goshen College, graduating in 1996 with a major in music education, and he earned a master’s degree in choral conducting from the University of Iowa in 2002, where he studied with Dr. Timothy Stalter.
 Bradley has taught music at Iowa Mennonite School (1997–2005), Bethany Christian Schools (2005–2007) and at Hesston College (2007–2015), where he conducted choirs and chaired the music department.
 Bradley and his family lived in Cincinnati, Ohio from 2015–2020.
 Here he assumed the role of Project Director and General Editor for Voices Together, the new hymnal for Mennonite Church USA and Mennonite Church Canada, released by MennoMedia late in 2020.
 With that project nearing completion, Bradley moved to Goshen this past summer with his spouse, Renee Kanagy – an ordained minister who works as a chaplain for the Center for Hospice Care of Mishawaka – and their children, Lucca 16, and Rowan, 10.
 In January Bradley returned to teaching at Bethany Christian Schools, leading the choral music program.